lab-cosmo/chemiscope/paper/paper.md

 systems without the need to develop, maintain and package the code for each operating system.
 It also means that we can provide an online service at http://chemiscope.org allowing users to visualize their own dataset without any local installation.
-Chemiscope is implemented as library of re-usable components linked together via callbacks.
-This makes it easy to modify the default interface to generate more elaborate visualizations: for example displaying multiple maps generated with different parameters of a dimensionality reduction algorithm.
+Chemiscope is implemented as a library of re-usable components linked together via callbacks.
+This makes it easy to modify the default interface to generate more elaborate visualizations, for example, displaying multiple maps generated with different parameters of a dimensionality reduction algorithm.
 Chemiscope can also be distributed in a standalone mode, where the code and a predefined dataset are merged together as a single HTML file.
-This standalone mode is useful for archival purposes, for example as supplementary information for a published article; and for use in corporate environments with sensitive datasets.
+This standalone mode is useful for archival purposes, for example, as supplementary information for a published article and for use in corporate environments with sensitive datasets.

 # Acknowledgements